 Use code to make your own Minecraft game or learn the basics of computer coding by moving characters through a Minecraft world with these Hour of Code activities.
-These two activities teach and reinforce coding skills through the familiar Minecraft game.
-After watching a video introduction, users follow instructions to place code to move characters within the game.
+These activities teach and reinforce coding skills through the familiar Minecraft game.
+After watching a video introduction, you will follow instructions to place code to move characters within the game.
+Free resources include a lesson plan, videos, computer science curriculum, and a teacher training.

 In the Classroom